Gold Hunting Tips for the Rich Hill Area

 There are some prospecting mistakes that I commonly see people make.

 One of the most common mistakes I see people make when detecting is to raise the coil well above the ground.
 Your metal detector emits a signal that functions best for finding ferrous and non-ferrous objects when it is close to the ground and waved parallel to the ground.
 Most coils have a replaceable coil protector that you can replace once you've worn through it on the rocks and gravels.
 Don't be afraid of scratching your new toy!
 The closer to the ground your coil is, the better chances you have of finding gold!
 Waving your coil a foot above the ground is a waste of time.
 Learn the settings of your machine and spend a lot of time experimenting with it including the practice of using test nuggets of various sizes to help you understand how gold sounds in the ground.

-We recommend Minelab detectors for electronic prospecting.
+We recommend Minelab detectors for electronic prospecting in the Rich Hill area.
 The ability to cope with highly mineralized soil, in conjunction with better ground penetration and sensitivity makes the Minelab far superior to other brands.
 Contact us for a list of trustworthy dealers in our area.